eventhorizon-cli/DeepCopier/README.md

 AnotherType obj2 = Copier.Copy<SomeType, AnotherType>(obj1);
 ```

-### 3.Copy the property values of the given source object into a existing target object.
+### 3.Copy the property values of the given source object into an existing target object.
 ```C#
 /* The source and target classes do not have to match or even be derived from each other, as long as the properties match. */